cs52-stanford/theHive/README.md

 Thank you to:
-* Impact Experience: Chisato Fukada, Jenna Nicholas
+* The Hive: Nicole Smith
-* CS + SG: Swathi Iyer
+* CS + SG: Tess and Michelle